-'Brute-force composition of heterogeneous models may cause emergent behavior.
-Model behavior is emergent if it is caused by the interaction between characteristics of different formal models and was not intended by the model designer.'[11]
 'Note that in Ptolemy, models of computations are mixed hierarchically.
 This means that two MoC's do no interacts as peers.
 Instead, a foreign MocC may appear inside a process.
 In Ptolemy, such a process is called a wormhole.
 It encapsulates as subsystem specified using one MoC within a system specified using another.
 The wormhole must obey the semantics of the outer MoC at its boundaries and the semantics of the inner MoC internally.
 Information hiding insulates the outer MoC from the inner one.'
-[4]
+[5]